kubernetes/enhancements/keps/sig-node/24-apparmor/README.md

 ## Summary

-This is a (retroactive) KEP to add AppArmor support to the Kubernetes API.
+This is a proposal to add AppArmor support to the Kubernetes API.

+For GA graduation, this proposal aims to do the _bare minimum_ to clean up the feature from its beta release, without blocking future enhancements.

 ## Motivation